pieterlukasse/hannibal-luigi/README.md

 * we are not attaching a separate disk for simplicity - and also becuase then the disk gets deleted when we delete the instances down the line
 * ES and pipeline on the same (BIG) machine
   * 8 cores for ES, 32 for mrTarget, 52GB ram for ES/ 200GB for mrTarget

-Notice that:
-We are passing the container tag at launch and the container gets pulled **once** at the beginning of the pipeline.
+* the container gets pulled **once** at the beginning of the pipeline to avoid conflicts coming from subsequent pushes